 Configure lakeFS to authenticate users on an LDAP server.
 Once configured, users can additionally log into lakeFS using their credentials LDAP.
 These users may then generate an access key and a secret access key on the Web UI at Administration / My Credentials. lakeFS generates an internal user once logged in via the LDAP server.
 Adding this internal user to a group allows assigning them a different policy.

-Configure the LDAP server using these fields in
+Configure the LDAP server using the configuration fields:

 ldap:) URL of the LDAP server.

 bind_password: Credentials for lakeFS to use to query the LDAP server for users.
 They must identify a user with Basic Authentication, and are used to convert a user ID attribute to a full user DN.